cmusphinx/cmusphinx.github.io/wiki/pocketsphinx_pronunciation_evaluation.md

 How best to use the non-quantitative neighboring phoneme data is an exciting open question in machine learning.
-Please don't use the acoustic scores from ''-bestpath yes'' neighboring phoneme finite state grammars, but you might want to experiment with ''-bestpath no'' scores from such grammars when their output is locally similar (same previous, current, and subsequent phonemes) to that of the ''-bestpath yes'' results.
+Please don't use the acoustic scores from `-bestpath yes` neighboring phoneme finite state grammars, but you might want to experiment with `-bestpath no` scores from such grammars when their output is locally similar (same previous, current, and subsequent phonemes) to that of the `-bestpath yes` results.
 Please share what you learn.
 ### Examples

 //Note: These examples make heavy use of the AWK programming language ([man